eclipse-ditto/ditto-examples/rest-to-websocket/README.md

 <p></p>

->Ditto has no Message retention.
+>Ditto offers no Message retention.
 If a client isn't online when a Message should be routed, it will never receive the Message.
 To be able to send and receive Messages for a Thing, you need to have the correct permissions on it.
 Check the Eclipse Ditto docs for in-depth knowledge.